By: Stephanie Kirby

-Anyone may experience any of these issues occasionally.
+Anyone may experience any of these issues occasionally without having codependency.
 Even the most honest person may lie on the rare occasion, for example.
 However, codependency can happen when these problems are more severe and frequent than could be considered healthy.
-A counselor can help you examine and work on these issues to reduce your unhealthy need to behave in codependent ways.
+A counselor can help you examine and work on these issues to reduce your learned instinct to behave in codependent ways.

-What do you do if you are someone you love might be codependent?
-The first thing you can do is understand what it's like to be codependent.
+What do you do if you or someone you love might be codependent?
+The first thing you can do is understand what codependency is.
 Then, you can check for specific signs that are common in codependency.
 With that preliminary information, you can talk with a therapist for help with those issues.

 What Life Is Like When You're Codependent

-When you're codependent in a relationship, you make everything about the person who is addicted, ill, or behaving irresponsibly.
+When you're in a relationship with codependency, you may make everything about the person who is addicted, ill, or behaving irresponsibly.
 Your needs take a back seat to theirs to such an extent that you may not even know how you feel.
 You're probably aware that your behavior isn't helping matters.
-You continue with it because you don't know any better way.
-When one thing doesn't work, you may find yourself thinking frantically to figure out what to try next.
+You may continue on because you don't know any other way to act.
+When one attempt doesn't work, you may find yourself thinking frantically to figure out what to try next.

 You take responsibility for your loved one when they could be taking responsibility for themselves.
 You give them what you think they need; but they refuse it, blame you for their troubles, use it as an excuse to continue their bad behavior, maybe even abuse you for it.
 They certainly don't give you any consistent credit for trying to help.
-You feel you can't win.
-In fact, when you're struggling with co-dependency, you may become a martyr in a battle the person you're codependent with isn't even fighting.
+You feel you can't win with codependency.
+When you're struggling with codependency, you may become a martyr in a battle the person you're codependent with isn't even fighting.

 Take some time to observe and think about your behavior.
 Notice your feelings about yourself, your loved one, your family, and your life.
 However, it's important to remember that you can't diagnose codependency yourself.
-If you notice any of the following signs of codependency, they can help you make changes.
+If you notice any of the following signs of codependency, a therapist specializing in codependency can help you make changes.
 Do you find yourself: